unrealwork/axibase-collector/jobs/examples/vmware/vmware.md

 ![](images/vmware-job.png)

-* Choose one of target ATSD instances if your Collector instance is connected to multiple ATSD servers.
+* Choose a target ATSD server if your Collector instance is connected to multiple ATSD servers.
 * Save the Job
 * Open each configuration, click on `Test` button and review output.
 See [Data Queries](#data-queries) below.